Latest News

 Daniel Crum, a senior planner, said the expansion area master plan can be changed.
 Many properties in the expansion areas have asked for different zone types than what was listed in the 1996 expansion area maps.

-The 2018 Comprehensive Plan and the expansion area master plan must be looked at together, Crum said.
+Crum said the 2018 Comprehensive Plan and the expansion area master plan must be examined together.
 Councilwoman Kathy Plomin said the area is a “gateway from the city of Lexington to our rural area.”
 Plomin was the only member to vote against the zone change.
 Plomin represents much of the area.
 “It’s an encroachment on the rural area,” Plomin said.
 Councilwoman Whitney Elliott Baxter said it’s an infill project within the urban services area.
 “This property has frontage on a major corridor,” Baxter said.
-Baxter said people want more housing but Fayette County can’t provide it because people are opposed to so many infill projects.
+Baxter said people want more housing, but Fayette County can’t provide it because people oppose many infill projects.
 “I won’t be intimidated by anybody,” Baxter said.

 Councilman Preston Worley said the land is part of the 1996 expansion area that has not been developed.
 “This provides more housing while respecting the neighborhood,” Worley said, who lives in a nearby neighborhood.
 “We need housing of all types.”